Help & Advice Articles, Videos and How-to-Guides

 The BRE (Building Research Establishment), who offer expert advice for the built environment sector, produced the BRE Digest 251 Assessment of Cracks in Houses.
 In this document, they identified six categories for cracks, which they describe along with the recommended crack repair method.
-You can see the categorisations below:
+You can see the categorisations below - italicised text indicates ease of repair:

 Usefully, the BRE link the width and number of cracks to the appropriate type of repair.
 The first three types of crack - 0, 1, 2 – only require redecoration and no major work.
 Those cracks described in 3 and 4 require more major work but it is only the fifth type of crack that indicates severe structural damage and needs urgent attention from a professional surveyor.

-It is important to point out that even with smaller cracks, you should monitor them over time in case they increase in width, which could be indicative of a more serious underlying issue.
+It is important to point out that even with smaller cracks, you should monitor them over time in case they increase in width.
+Any increase could be indicative of a more serious underlying issue.
 Those cracks that emerge over a short space of time, even small ones, are also potential causes of concern when compared to those that have been there for years.

-A professional structural engineer should be consulted to confirm any diagnosis as well as appropriate course of action.
+Consult a professional structural engineer to confirm any diagnosis as well as an appropriate course of action.

 If you consult a structural engineer or building professional they will want to know the following: